minimo-io/minimo-11ty/src/blog/8-svelte-vite-dev-ops.md

     <p>
         <strong class="font-weight-600">What is Svelte?
 And SvelteKit?</strong>: Definitions are changing around.
 But as far as Svelte4 was concern, Svelte was a components framework, and SvelteKit an app framework.
     </p>
-    <p>Meaning that if what you need is to inject some simple functioanlity to a page (let's say one created an Static Site Generator like Eleventy) then Svelte + Vite is for you (that's the case for Mínimo).</p>
+    <p>Meaning that if what you need is to inject some simple functioanlity to a page ( say one created with a Static Site Generator like Eleventy) then Svelte + Vite is for you (that's the case for <a href="https://minimo.io">minimo.io</a>).</p>
-    <p>If on the other hand if what you need is to build a full-fledge applicationthen SvelteKit is the way to go.
-More on this in <a href="https://www.youtube.com/watch?v=z7n17ajJpCo">this video</a> about Svelte 5 with Rich Harris</p>
+    <p>If on the other hand if what you need is to build a full-stack lovely and creepy application then SvelteKit is your way to go.
+More on this in <a href="https://youtu.be/z7n17ajJpCo?si=zx8RuvJNbqgBuXIm&t=2410">this video</a> about Svelte 5 with Rich Harris <i>(Feb 1st, 2024)</i>.</p>

     <p>
         Got it!
 So what else would do I need?
 A CSS Framework.
     </p>